 As we all know, India was declared independent in 1947.
 However, this was not what was supposed to happen.
-The original Independence plan was for the British to transfer power by June 1948
+The original plan of Independence was for the British to transfer power by June 1948.

 2. Why on the 15th of August?

 Though unofficially we got our independence on July 18, 1947, however, 15 August was officially decided as India’s Independence Day because of Lord Mountbatten.
-The Last Viceroy and first Governor-General of India insisted on this date because he apparently considered it to be a lucky date since it was on this day two years earlier that the Japanese had surrendered to him at the end of World War II.
+The Last Viceroy and first Governor-General of India insisted on this date because he apparently considered it to be a lucky date since it was on this day that the Japanese had surrendered to him at the end of World War II, 2 years earlier.